denten-books/plain-text/1-metaphor.md

 A number of patents from IBM, Xerox, and Microsoft similarly evoke the logics of structural metaphor and domain blending.
 Consider US Patent #5,907,854 by Paula J. Cox et.al. of International Business Machines.
 The invention describes "a library metaphor that allows a user to organize the online books in a manner that has meaning and utility."
-The authors continue to explain that "while the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
+The authors continue to explain that while "the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
 Further, they write that the creation of bookcase metaphors must involve "the creation of appropriate links to the actual online book/bookshelf/bookcase."
 The "book metaphor" ultimately "provides an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].

 Another metaphor machine can be found in the collaboration between the influential product design firm IDEO and Xerox in the 1990s.
 The two worked on